baychub/cb-gsg/getting-started.md

  - **The MQTT communications protocol.** The RSP Controller uses a built-in MQTT broker to deliver data structured as JSON-RPC.
 Many libraries support the well-known MQTT and JSON-RPC protocols, so it's straightforward to implement data access in the code for your solution.
  - **The RSP Controller CLI.** The RSP Controller includes a simple, local command-line interface for accessing data and also for making sensor configuration changes.

-### Subscribe to MQTT topics
+### Stream data with MQTT
 You can open a terminal window and subscribe to the RSP Controller events topic in order to monitor tag events produced by the RSP Controller, raw RFID tag data, and other RSP system information.

-The RSP web portal displays many of the available MQTT topics (specific sets of data you can subscribe to) in the Upstream and Downstream panes of the Dashboard page, e.g., "rfid/gw/alerts".
+The RSP web portal displays many of the available MQTT topics (specific sets of data you can subscribe to) in the Upstream MQTT and Downstream MQTT panes of the Dashboard page, e.g., "rfid/controller/alerts".
 The RSP Controller divides its MQTT topics into two groups:
 - Downstream: data the RSP Controller pulls from or sends to the sensors
 - Upstream: processed data the RSP Controller makes available out on the network to go into a database, management app, etc.